dotnet/csharplang/proposals/params-span.md

 This would require runtime support for stack allocation of arrays of non-constant length and any type, and GC tracking of the elements.

-Direct runtime support for stack allocation of arrays of managed types might be useful for lowering implicit stack allocation as well.
+Direct runtime support for stack allocation of arrays of managed types might be useful for lowering implicit allocation as well.

 ### Opting out
-Should we allow opt-ing out of _implicit stack allocation_?
+Should we allow opt-ing out of _implicit allocation_ on the call stack?
 Perhaps an attribute that can be applied to a method, type, or assembly.

 ## Related proposals